abhigoyani/mst_autoattend/README.md

 To install the script use `pip install mst_autoattend`

+NOTE: For windows please [install pip](https://phoenixnap.com/kb/install-pip-windows) and then install the program using pip.

 ## Usage:

 Run the script using `mst_autoattend` in your terminal.
 On the first run, the script would ask for basic configuration which is stored and used in the subsequent runs.